 Good news!
-You can now get rid of any unused medicine at several of our clinics and hospitals.
+You can now get rid of any unused medicine at several of our hospitals.
 This includes common medications such as antibiotics.
 It also includes controlled substances like Adderall, Ambien and Vicodin.

 The danger of unused medications